-The IRS outlines which medical expenses it considers to be “qualified” in IRS publication 502: Medical and Dental Expenses 2014.
+The IRS outlines which medical expenses it considers to be an HSA qualified expense in IRS publication 502: Medical and Dental Expenses 2014.
 This list is quite extensive and includes expenses such as health plan deductibles, coinsurance, copays and prescription costs.
 But did you know you there are a host of other expenses that qualify?

 Policy Restrictions.
 If you have a grandfathered health plan, or plan that was in effect prior to March 23, 2010, an HSA can be quite valuable as you may have policy restrictions that leave some medical expenses uncovered such as maternity and mental health.
 HSA dollars can be used for both of these.